CortexIntelligentAutomation/docs/content/en/docs/Reference/Blocks/Text/Join/_index.md

 ---
 title: "Join Text"
 linkTitle: "Join Text"
-description: "Join a list of values together (using a separator) to create text."
+description: "Join a set of values together (using a separator) to create text."
 ---